You are here

 In both examples <username> is your MSI username and the -X option starts a graphical X-forwarding session.
 You cannot run software directly on login.msi.umn.edu.
 An isub or SSH connection to an HPC resource is required.
 Refer to the isub documentation for additional options.

 On Windows, PuTTY can be used for simple terminal commands.
-For graphical sessions on Windows we recommend NX.
+For graphical sessions on Windows we recommend NICE.
 Note that running graphical programs with PuTTY is possible, but it requires additional software and configuration.

 Background (non-interactive) batch jobs on lab machines are discouraged and should be submitted to the Lab PBS Queues.